When talking about something as simple as “how to attach patches” is interesting to see how many different ways of

-Otherwise, if what you want is to know how to attach them to the cloth it is better for you to go directly to How to sew a beaded applique where Anita Rivers will guide you all the way through the step by step process.
+Otherwise, if what you want is to know how to attach them to the cloth, it is better for you to go directly to How to sew a beaded applique.
+In the mentioned video Anita Rivers will guide you all the way through the step by step process.

 She uses a 2 ½ needle and a thread that matches the color of the surface beaded applique support.

 4. How to attach PVC Patches?

 Sew them on: Per your request, PVC patches come with a sewing channel that makes it easier to do the job regardless on the tool you count with, whether sewn manually or using a machine.